Cerebus79/CryptoTicker/client-app/README.md

-# Getting Started with Create React App
+# Simple Crypto ticker React App

+A basic app written in React utilising Tailwind UI for styling to show latest crypto prices

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).